dave1725/File_compressor/README.md

 # UseCase
 Imagine you have to send a 1GB data file, and you only have 500MB of internet data.
 No need to worry!
 Huffman encoding algorithm got you.
 After compression the file's size becomes somewhere around 300MB which can now be safely sent without any problems.
 # Getting Started
-## Step1 : Clone the repository(make sure git is installed)
-git clone https://github.com/dave1725/File_compressor.git
+## Step1 :
+Clone the repository(make sure git is installed) git clone https://github.com/dave1725/File_compressor.git

-## Step2 : Compile the project source file using g++ or any compiler
+## Step2 :
-Make sure MingW is installed for windows and OSX.
+Compile the project source file using g++ or any compiler Make sure MingW is installed for windows and OSX.
 For linus install g++.
         apt-get install g++

-## Step3 : Run the project executable file
+## Step3 :
+Finally!
+Run the project executable file.